belodigital/screen-snap/README.md

 - `--url=`: (Single mode) The URL of the page to capture a screenshot from.
 This option enables single screenshot mode.

-- `--fileName=`: (Single mode) The name of the file to save the screenshot.
+- `--file-name=`: (Single mode) The name of the file to save the screenshot.
 Must be used with `--url`.
 If a file with the same name already exists, it will be replaced.

-- `--stepsToReproduce=`: (Single mode) A JSON string that describes steps to perform on the page before capturing the screenshot (e.g., clicks, filling forms).
+- `--steps-to-reproduce=`: (Single mode) A JSON string that describes steps to perform on the page before capturing the screenshot (e.g., clicks, filling forms).
 The available actions are:

   - **click**: This action is used to simulate clicking on a button, link, or any other clickable element.
 It requires only a `selector`.
   - **fillField**: This action is used to fill an input field with a specific value, such as a text field or email input.
 It requires both a `selector` and a `value`.